top of page

 Myth 3: You Only Need to See a Dentist When You Have Pain

 Waiting for pain to visit a dentist can lead to serious problems.
 Many dental issues like cavities and gum disease develop without pain at first.
-Regular dental visits every six months help catch problems early, saving you from more extensive treatments later.
+Regular dental visits every six months help catch problems early, saving us from more extensive treatments later.

 Myth 4: Whitening Damages Your Teeth